-Each Member Association will frame the "Gateway" in consideration of the national context and in line with application law and regulations, and in consideration of the EFPIA HCP Code "Guidelines for Internet Websites Available to Healthcare Professionals, Patients and the Public in Europe".
+Each Member Association will frame the "Gateway" in consideration of the national context and in line with applicable laws and regulations, and in consideration of the Annex 2 Principles for the use of digital channels.
 In this context, it is recommended to include a pop-up on the relevant Member Association webpage indicating that the visitor is being redirected to a webpage that is not under the Member Association's responsibility.

-Each Member Association is expected to ask its member companies to provide the links to their disclosure reports.
+Each Member Association is expected to ask its Member Companies to provide the links to their disclosure reports in order to include a link from the Member Association website to each Member Company website.